Mentored Undergraduate Research and Creative Endeavors (MURACE) Summer Research Funding

 Please add a brief timeline below, demonstrating how the project extends across at least 8 weeks of the Summer semester.

 Describe the proposed role of your chosen faculty mentor in this project as it relates to their own work and the uniqueness of the student contribution.
+Faculty must be actively engaged in mentorship.

 For projects involving live, vertebrate animals, approval of the project by the Institutional Animal Care and Use Committee (IACUC) is required before funds can be distributed.
 For more information about the policies, procedures, and assurances required by IACUC, see their website.